gmitrev/inactive_support/README.md

 # InactiveSupport

-A collection of utilities for ruby projects.
+A collection of useful extensions for Ruby projects.

 ## Installation